 When the pumpkin has cooled sufficiently

-Add the beaten whole eggs and stir to blend completely.
+Add the beaten whole egg/cream/milk mixture and stir to blend completely.

 Next Fold in the whites and stir, you don’t have to be too careful, you are not aiming for a souffle.